CX-0010 Business Partner Number v3.0.0

 - forms of freight forwarding (such as c/o addresses)

-- elements of (legal) hierarchies (such as business global ultimate), if they are not a legal entity on their own
+- elements of (legal) hierarchies, if they are not a legal entity on their own

 - internal unloading points and other such places, which are solely used for internal logistics